yackx/ipgo/content/classic/hanoi/hanoi.md

 ### Recursive method

-If we only display the moves and not the rods successive states, we do not even need a data structure to represent the rods and the disks.
+If we only display the moves and not the rods successive states, we do not need a data structure to represent the rods and the disks.
 This solution is straightforward, at the cost of testability.

 To $solve(n, A, B, C)$ for $n$ disks using pegs $A$ (**source**), $B$ (**auxiliary**) and $C$ (**destination**) with $n>0$: